Archer6621/jupyterlab-daisy/README.md

 pip install <location of wheel>
 ```

+Then start Jupyter Lab in that environment, or if it was already running, refresh the browser window.

 ## Development
 Setting up the development environment is largely based on the [Jupyterlab extension tutorial](https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html), so follow that for the initial setup (until but not including "Create a repository").